yadenis/DCO-Comment-Attachment/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.3.0 =
+* Added the feature to link a thumbnail to a full-size image.
+* Added the feature for restrict uploading attachments only to logged users.
+* Added notification about automatically embedded links, when it's enabled.
+* Fixed bug with incorrect display of attachment types that do not support embedding. (thank you @nazzareno)
+* Removed jQuery dependency on the frontend.

 = 1.2.1 =
 * Fixed Quick Edit Comment function bug (thank you @bbceg)